Overview

-This document describes a Python UPnP control interface based on libupnpp.
+This document describes a Python3 UPnP control interface based on libupnpp.

-So the current Python interface is a simpler and string-based.
+The Python3 API is simpler and string-based.
 The module takes care of discovery and SOAP encoding, but the Python program must deal with some of the data decoding (for example, parsing the XML in AVTransport events).
+The package provides some Python3 helper methods, e.g. for for parsing Content Directory data (XML DIDL format), or OpenHome IdArray data.

 As it is, the interface makes it easy to write quick programs to interface with UPnP devices, querying their state, requesting changes, and receiving events.

-The Python interface is compatible with libupnpp versions 0.16 and later.
+The Python package is compatible with libupnpp versions 0.16 and later.

 Discovery